morris-frank/uva-rl-reproducibility/docs/index.md

 ## Environments

 We conduct multiple experiments using different environments.
 We checked all of the 747 environments, at version `0.15.3`, of the OpenAI Gym package.
 The analysis on environment properties can be found [in a notebook](https://colab.research.google.com/drive/1ZAs_M0-0hrqrf9Qo7jkfJDrErRThpngZ), which lists environments sorted by complexity as measured by multiplied size of action and observation spaces, from easy to hard.

+Depending on their relative complexity, we run each of these environments for anywhere from a hundred to a few thousand episodes, then repeat this for a number of different seeds, again depending on how computationally expensive the game is, balancing statistical rigor with computational constraints.

 ## Experiments